sujith-himself/PassForge/README.md

-# 🔐 PassForge — Quantum Password Strength Analyzer
+# 🔐 PassForge — Password Strength Analyzer with a lil touch of PQC

 > **Analyze, mutate, and generate cryptographically strong passwords — with quantum threat modeling built in.**